 We see that there are multiple values per Genre.
 One good way to compare the “AudienceScores” for the different Genres is to compare averages for each Genre.
 This is where we can use grouping.
 Let’s do an exercise.

-Exercise: Using groupby and creating a summarized plot
+Exercise: Using grouping to create a summarized plot

 Aim: To use grouping to summarize multiple y-values for a given x-value